-Historically, AI generated social media have sounded, well, like they were written by a robot.
+Historically, AI-generated social media have sounded, well, like a robot wrote them.
 The human touch is irreplaceable.
-However, there have been huge recent advancements in how that human touch is applied.
+However, there have been substantial recent advancements in how that human touch is applied.
 True Anthem, for example, has developed AI social posting that is lightyears beyond the old RSS feed pull.
-We tie into your CMS and use metadata to create predictive posting system that works to distribute your best content at the best time, 24/7.
-Custom fields can be created to make sure that we are pulling your social setup from whichever place is most effective.
-This takes the load off of your social media manager, who can simply glance at the queue and approve the automated social posts.
+We ti

-Yoast SEO: Yoast is an SEO scoring tool to help you ensure optimization of keywords within WordPress.
-It’s an easy to use tool that provides some important metadata fields and allows you to fill them out as you create content.
-Yoast makes it easy for you to do things like control titles and meta descriptions, set your targeted keywords and track how often you’re using them, manage sitemaps, and so much more.
+Yoast SEO: Yoast is an SEO scoring tool to help you ensure the optimization of keywords within WordPress.
+It’s an easy to use tool that provides some essential metadata fields and allows you to fill them out as you create content.
+Yoast makes it easy for you to do things like control titles and meta descriptions, set your targeted keywords, and track how often you’re using them, manage sitemaps, and so much more.

-TextOptimizer: This tool helps you analyze the intent of your content in regard to search engine tables.
-In normal person speak, that means that when someone Googles “chicken,” they could be looking for recipes, restaurants, farms, etc. TextOptimizer helps by analyzing your content and user intent to better match your content to relevant searches.
+TextOptimizer: This tool helps you analyze the intent of your content regarding search engine tables.
+In the average person speak, that means that when someone Googles “chicken,” they could be looking for recipes, restaurants, farms, etc. TextOptimizer helps by analyzing your content and user intent to match your content to relevant searches better.

 Discover the potential of Pinterest

 The search function is a dream for marketers.
-It is powerful and allows you to tap into exactly what Pinners are looking for.
+It is powerful and allows you to tap into precisely what Pinners are searching for.
 Holidays coming up?
 Pandemic keeping people at home?
-Anticipate their needs and pin the content they’ll search, then SEO the heck out of it.
+Anticipate their needs, pin the content they’ll search for, and then SEO the heck out of it.
 How can you serve them?

-One mistake a lot of brands make is pulling content created for other platforms and pinning it.
+One mistake many brands make is pulling content created for other platforms and pinning it.
 You’re not getting the most out of each platform if you’re not tailoring your setup for each audience.
-Pinterest content should look different from Instagram, Facebook and TikTok content.
-It should be high quality, product based, and beautiful.
+Pinterest content should look different from Instagram, Facebook, and TikTok content.
+It should be high quality, product-based, and beautiful.
 Look for content that can evoke an emotional response, inspire action, and spark interest.

 Reallocate the time spent on Facebook posting to crafting Pins.
 They may take a little more time, but your content could find another home!